MajorLeagueBaseball/tracemate/README.md

   produced but can help illuminate differences in performance among different hosts.
 This is likely less useful in a k8s environment where pods are jumping around so we leave this off @MLB.
+* `rollup_high_cardinality` - Defaults to "false".
+Certain metrics can be very high cardinality.
+For example: `transaction - latency - /level1/level2/...` where you have a `path_rewrites` set to only allow 2 levels of URL pathing.
+  This can still mean many millions of time series depending on the service.
+  To combat this explosion of time series, Circonus offers a special tag which will keep the metric for 4 weeks but then drop it for longer term storage (won't roll it up).
+Setting this to true for a team will omit this special tag causing Circonus to rollup everything.

 Each team can have a `path_allowlist` and a `path_rewrites` list to control which URLs you pay attention to in your services.
 To allow all paths, simply create a single path of slash `/` as in the example above.
 If you don't specify